ddavidd23/VisualNet/README.md

   <img width="395" alt="Screenshot 2024-07-22 at 10 02 44 PM" src="https://github.com/user-attachments/assets/7d235668-687c-4dab-acc6-94fa97ec7a99">
 </p>

+VisualNet is powered by <a href="https://www.tensorflow.org/js">Tensorflow.js</a>, React.js, and Tailwind.

 ## Available Scripts

 In the project directory, you can run: